aarav4518/activity-report-of-induction-program-2025/README.md

 ## 🏛️ Orientation at the College Auditorium

 We then gathered in the **college auditorium** to attend the official **Day 1 induction program**.
-The session commenced with an introduction to the **Heads of Departments (HODs)** of **Computer Science** and **Information Technology**, including **Dr. Harpreet Kaur Grewal**, our esteemed HOD ma’am.
+The session commenced with the introduction of our **respective department HODs**:

+- **Prof. K.S.
+Maan**, Head of Department, Information Technology
+- **Dr. Kiran Jyoti**, Head of Department, Computer Science

+Both shared welcoming remarks and offered valuable insights into our academic journey ahead.

-She delivered a **motivational and uplifting speech** 💫, encouraging us to make the most of this new beginning.
-She also informed us that the **first-year curriculum would be common for all branches**, laying a strong foundation for every student regardless of their specialization.
+**Dr. Harpreet Kaur Grewal** also delivered a **motivational and uplifting speech** 💫, encouraging us to make the most of this new beginning.
+She informed us that the **first-year curriculum would be common for all branches**, laying a strong foundation for every student regardless of their specialization.

+---

+## 🎤 Special Guest: Shri Rakesh Kumar, ADC Ludhiana

+We had the privilege of hearing from **Shri Rakesh Kumar**, **Additional Deputy Commissioner (ADC), Ludhiana**, who graced the event and delivered a truly **motivational and encouraging speech**.
+His words inspired us to be disciplined, stay curious, and take full advantage of the resources GNDEC has to offer 💬🌟.

 ---